SolarDub/LS_Series_Gaps_Jupyter/README.md

 **Figure 6**: *Top*: Spectral amplitudes around the 10 c/d peak for the 0-99% range of gap extents.
 The colormaps extend from dark red (unity) to dark blue (zero).
 The dashed-yellow lines enclose the amplitudes across the frequency range for the a 50% (labeled in red) data gap. *Middle* Plot of the spectral amplitudes enclosed by the dashed-yellow lines. *Bottom*: Plots of the spectral amplitudes data-strip along the 10 c/d peak over the range of percentage gap sizes.
 The *left* and *right* columns relate to unpadded and padded time-series gaps, respecitvely.
 The unpadded peak amplitudes retain approximately the same value near unity (at 0% gap, and 0.9966 at 50% gap) before dropping off for gaps sizes > 90%.
 Meanwhile, the spectral leakage artifacts broaden with increasing percentage gap.
 The padded peak amplitudes drop off noticeably with increasing percentage gap, reaching 0.7047 at 50% gap.
 While they do broaden somewhat with increasing gap, the spectral leakage artifacts remain somewhat suppressed when compared to their counterparts from the unpadded data.

 ----

+This analysis has studied the effects on the form of the Lomb-Scargle frequency spectrum produced from synthetic, noiseless, harmonic time-series that can include a centralized gap, spanning 0-99% of the time-series.
+The gap may be in the form of a data jump, or an array of zeros.
+The gap can be abrupt or tapered using a Tukey filter of various lengths.

+This analysis has found that:
+- unpadded gaps will minimally reduce the peak amplitudes for data gaps < 90%,
+- padded gaps will reduce the peak amplitudes with increasing gap size,
+- abrupt onset of gaps will produce notable spectral leakage about the harmonic peaks in the frequency spectrum,
+- tapering the data into and out of the gaps may suppress the spectral leakage,
+- having too long a taper will reduce the peak amplitudes, but this may be overcome by rescaling the frequency spectrum,
+- having too short a taper may not adequately suppress the spectral leakage,
+- the whole process is a balancing game!